Danielle Hunter: College career

+Freshman

 As a true freshman in 2012, Hunter was only 17 years old.
 He saw action in 12 games with no starts, playing most of the time on special teams, including kickoff coverage.
 He was active in every game with the exception of the South Carolina game in October 13.
 He had a season-high three tackles in a win over Idaho on September 15.
 Hunter ended his first year with 12 tackles, including three solo.

-Sophomore season (2013)
+Sophomore

 As a sophomore in 2013, Hunter played in 13 games, starting 10 of them after breaking into the starting lineup on September 21 against Auburn.
-In that game, his first start, he recorded a then career-best eight tackles and a quarterback hurry in a 35-21 win over the eventual national runner-up.
+In that game, his first start, he recorded a then career-best eight tackles and a quarterback hurry in a 35–21 win over the eventual national runner-up.
 He had an outstanding all-around game in a win over Florida with seven tackles, one tackle for loss and two pass breakups.
 He closed the year with four tackles, including a sack for a 4-yard loss, in the win over Iowa in the 2014 Outback Bowl.
 Hunter finished the season with 57 tackles, 8.0 tackles for loss, 3.0 sacks, five quarterback hurries and a pair of pass breaksups.